British Rail Class 90: Freightliner

-Freightliner inherited ten Class 90/1 locos, which were numbered 90141-150 and had been leased from Porterbrook; these have since been returned to their original Class 90/0 configuration.
-Freightliner also acquired 90016 from EWS as a replacement for 90050, which was withdrawn in 2004 following fire damage while on lease to EWS.
-90050 was stored subsequently at Crewe Basford Hall for use as a donor of spare parts to its other Class 90 locomotives; in October 2023, it was loaned long-term to Crewe Heritage Centre where it is receiving cosmetic improvements.
+Freightliner inherited ten Class 90/1 locomotives, which were numbered 90141-150 and had been leased from Porterbrook; these have since been returned to their original Class 90/0 configuration.
+Freightliner also acquired 90016 from EWS, as a replacement for 90050 which was withdrawn in 2004 following fire damage while on lease to EWS.
+90050 was stored subsequently at Crewe Basford Hall for use as a donor of spare parts to its other Class 90 locomotives; in October 2023, it was loaned long-term to Crewe Heritage Centre where it has received cosmetic improvements.

 During 2019, Freightliner purchased thirteen Class 90 locomotives from Porterbrook Leasing, which were formerly operated by Abellio Greater Anglia.
-Upon transfer of the fleet in May 2020, the locos underwent a modification programme to match the freight Class 90 specification; they have since replaced Freightliner's Class 86 locomotives, which date back to the mid-1960s.
+Upon transfer of the fleet in May 2020, the locos underwent a modification programme to match the freight Class 90 specification; they have since replaced Freightliner's locomotives, which date back to the mid-1960s.
 In July 2020, 90014 was painted by Toton TMD and given the name Over the Rainbow.